Special Programs and Activities

 Eighth Grade Fall Social and Emotional Intelligence Retreat

-In the fall, the eighth grade retreats to River Valley Ranch (RVR) for a two-day workshop on the fundamentals of social and emotional intelligence.
+In the fall, the eighth grade will embark on a day-long workshop focusing on the fundamentals of social and emotional intelligence.
 Through a frame of adventure programming, students experience team, group, and individual games that explore the dynamics of inter-and intra-personal relationships, value clarification, and self awareness.
 The goal of this trip is to strengthen students’ connections with classmates and enrich their affective skills.

 Eighth Grade Spring End-of-Year Retreat